 When Susan writes from America, a picture of the Pevensies rests on the table before her.
-This is a candid behind-the-scenes shot of the four actors from The Chronicles of Narnia: Prince Caspian (2008).
+This is a candid behind-the-scenes shot of the four actors from the previous film, The Chronicles of Narnia: Prince Caspian (2008).

-After The Chronicles of Narnia: Prince Caspian (2008) didn't fare too well at the box office, the Walt Disney Company decided for budgetary and logistical reasons not to co-produce and co-finance this or any of the following chapters of the Narnia series.
+After The Chronicles of Narnia: Prince Caspian (2008) did not fare too well at the box office, the Walt Disney Company decided for budgetary and logistical reasons not to co-produce and co-finance this or any of the following chapters of the Narnia series.

 The drawings of the characters during the end credits are the same drawings that appeared in the book.
 This is a tribute to Pauline Baynes, the series' illustrator, who passed away on August 2, 2008 at the age of 85.

 In a short cameo, Nathaniel Parker plays the father of Ben Barnes's character, Caspian X. Ben Barnes had previously played the younger version of Nathaniel Parker's character in the film Stardust (2007).